xpack-dev-tools/arm-none-eabi-gcc-xpack/README-BUILD.md

 For development builds, it is also possible to create everything with `-g -O0` and be able to run debug sessions.

+### --disable-multilib

+For development builds, to save time, it is recommended to build the toolchain without multilib.

 ### --jobs

-By default, the build steps use a single job at a time, but for recent CPUs with multiple cores it is possible to run multiple jobs in parallel.
+By default, the build steps use all available cores.
+If, for any reason, parallel builds fail, it is possible to reduce the load.

-The setting applies to all steps.

-Warning: Parallel builds require significant system resources and occasionally may crash the build.

 ### Interrupted builds